heuristics222/BabylonRecorder/README.md

 ## Running Local

 * `npm run build` - from `./server` - creates a js asset bundle to be served by the local express server
-* `npx run tsx -- lambdas/screenshot.ts` - creates screenshots of a test scene in the `screenshots/` folder
+* `npx run tsx -- lambdas/testLambda.ts` - runs the lambda locally